Interpreting and Translating Emojis

 High-Grade Drugs

-GANG ASSOCIATED EMOJIS Youth involved in negative peer groups can be influenced to do something they wouldn’t normally do, which can lead to bullying, exclusions, and pressure to conform to their beliefs.
-This can also happen with gang-associated behaviors, creating toxic and unhealthy lifestyles.
+GANG ASSOCIATED EMOJIS Youth involved in negative peer groups have the potential to do something they would not normally do, yet may act out due to peer pressure or potential bullying/exclusionary behaviors by their peers.
+This further happens with gang-associated behaviors, creating toxic and unhealthy lifestyles.
+Youth involved in negative peer groups are at a heightened risk of falling victim to recruitment into gangs.

 Emoji